New Orleans Saints Rumors: Team Could Sign Darrelle Revis For Cheap In 2017

 Last month, the Jets decided to part ways with Revis while he still had $6 million in guaranteed money remaining on his contract.
 As Rapoport stated, it would make no sense for him to sign for anything other than the NFL’s veteran minimum of $1 million in 2017 and let the Jets take care of the rest.

-If Revis signs for $1 million anywhere in the NFL, the Jets would pay the other $5 million and his new team would make out like a bandit.
+If Revis signs for $1 million anywhere in the NFL, the Jets will pay the other $5 million, and his new team would make out like a bandit.
 While the Saints could be a possible landing spot for Revis, NJ.com says not to count out the New England Patriots who may look at bringing him back for another run.

 The Saints and Patriots have been partnered up a lot in this NFL offseason as they’ve already completed one trade and could likely have another on the table.

-Last week, Patriots cornerback and former Super Bowl MVP Malcolm Butler paid a visit to the Saints and it was said to go quite well.
+Last week, Patriots cornerback and former Super Bowl MVP Malcolm Butler paid a visit to the Saints, and it was said to go quite well.
 New Orleans was hoping to be able to make a deal for the talented defensive back to land with the Saints, but the asking price may be a bit too steep.

 CSNNE is reporting that if the Saints want to sign Butler, it will cost them one of their first-round picks in the NFL Draft which is number 11 overall.
 Due to Butler being a restricted free agent, that is the cost it would take to pry him loose from the Patriots, but he still hasn’t signed his franchise tender with New England either.